UN nuclear agency seeks more access to the plant that Kyiv and Moscow say is under threat

 Ukrainian President Volodymyr Zelenskyy alleged Tuesday, citing intelligence reports, that Russian troops placed “objects resembling explosives” atop several power units to “simulate” an attack as part of a false flag operation.
 The “foreign objects” were placed on the roof of the plant’s third and fourth power units, the General Staff of Ukraine’s armed forces said.

-In Russia, Kremlin spokesman Dmitry Peskov this week called the situation at the nuclear plant, which is Europe's largest, "quite tense," and accused Kyiv of planning sabotage.
+In Russia, Kremlin spokesman Dmitry Peskov this week called the situation at the nuclear plant, which is Europe's largest, "quite tense," and accused Kyiv of planning an attack.

-Neither side has provided any evidence for their claims of an imminent threat.

 The U.N. atomic watchdog has repeatedly warned of the possibility of a radiation catastrophe like the one at Chernobyl, about 300 miles to the northwest, where a reactor exploded in 1986.
 The Zaporizhzhia plant has been shelled numerous times since the war began.